-Monique Cronin is a Vice President at Burford, leading Burford’s office in Sydney, Australia.
+Monique Cronin was a Vice President at Burford, leading Burford's office in Sydney, Australia until December 2019.

 In Australia, paradoxically, while funding is well known in the class action and bankruptcy contexts, the financing of complex commercial litigations and arbitrations is far less familiar.
 As you talk to more leading law firms in Australia about litigation finance, what do you find resonates with them most?
 What’s the biggest “aha moment”?